matthew7j2014/pokemon-5e/campaign.md

 - “Why do we have to move these at night?
 Feels shady.”
 - “Doesn’t matter.
 We need the money.
 They pay half up front, half when it’s delivered.”
 **Player Choices**

+**Combat Approach:**
 - If they attack, the trainers panic and release Pokémon
-- **Reward if victorious**:
-  - Resonant Fossil Shards (weaker than the Pewter shard, but useful).
+- **Reward if victorious**: Resonant Fossil Shards (weaker than the Pewter shard, but useful)

+**Stealth Approach (Group Stealth DC 12):**
-- If the PCs hide (Group Stealth check DC 12): The trainers pass without noticing.
+- The trainers pass without noticing
+- Perfect intel gathering, no resources spent
 - They overhear key info:
-  - “What are they doing at Mt.
+  - "What are they doing at Mt.
 Moon anyways?
 Why do they want these stones in there?
-Did you see the weird lights from just inside the cave?”
+Did you see the weird lights from just inside the cave?"
+  - "Hope this is the last shipment... place gives me the creeps"
+  - "Did you hear about those researchers who went missing last week?"

+**Diplomacy Approach (Persuasion DC 15):**
+- If PCs approach peacefully, nervous trainers might talk
+- They reveal they're desperate for money, hired through intermediaries
+- Don't know who the real employer is, just "some organization with deep pockets"
+- Intel gained + potential ongoing contact, but trainers will remember them

 ### Mt.
 Moon
 # Special Items/Pokemon